gtvj/gtvj.github.io/objectives-2021.md

 <div class="progress">
 <h3>Achievements</h3>
 <dl>
-    <dt>Read <a href="https://www.nirandfar.com/indistractable/">Indistractable: How to Control Your Attention and Choose Your Life</a></dt>
+    <dt>Read <a href="https://www.nirandfar.com/indistractable/">Indistractable: How to Control Your Attention and Choose Your Life</a> by Nir Eyal</dt>
-    <dd>Good book which echoes much of what I'd read in Atomic Habits.
-I'd already done a courses by the Author (some years ago) so had adopted some of his recommendations already, but the book provided quite a bit of additional information.
+    <dd>This was good book which echoes much of what I'd read in Atomic Habits and Essentialism.
+I'd already done a LinkedIn Learaning course by the author (some time ago) so had adopted some of his recommendations already, but I got more from the book.
 I especially liked the advice relating to parenting. </dd>
     <dt>Read <a href="https://www.amazon.co.uk/Make-Stick-Science-Successful-Learning/dp/0674729013/">Make It Stick: The Science of Successful Learning</a> by Peter C. Brown</dt>
     <dd>
-        <p>I read this book because I'm always trying to get better at learning.
-It's a very good book.</p>
+        <p>I got this book because I'm always trying to get better at learning.
+It containss lots of good practical advice.</p>
         <p>The key takeaways for me were:</p>
         <ul class="idea">
             <li><strong>Retrieval practice is very effective</strong>.
 Re-reading is not.
-The effort of retreiving knowledge strengthens its staying power.</li>
+The effort of retrieving knowledge strengthens its staying power.</li>
-            <li><strong>When learning is feels difficult it can be the most effective</strong>.
+            <li><strong>When learning feels difficult it can be most effective</strong>.
 When learning feels easy it is unlikely to last.</li>
             <li><strong>Mixed practice is good</strong>.
 Repeating the same thing again and again is not.</li>
             <li><strong>Interleved practice is good</strong>.
-Perfecting something then moving on is not.</li>
+Perfecting something before moving on is not.</li>
             <li><strong>Spaced practice is good</strong>.
 Cramming is not.</li>
         </ul>
         <p>All of this is <em>hugely</em> valuable.</p>